Skip to content

 Do I need a wedding planner for these venues?

 It depends on the booking model.
-The all-inclusive venues, such as Château du Puits ès Prats, carry coordination in the price, so a separate planner is optional.
+The all-inclusive estates carry coordination in the price, so a separate planner is optional.
 The dry-hire venues leave catering and vendors to you, and for a destination wedding where you cannot easily visit suppliers, a local planner or the venue's own coordinator usually pays for itself in time saved and mistakes avoided.
 Budget for coordination as a line either way, and ask each venue what help, if any, the hire fee already includes before you decide.

 How do I book one of these venues?

-Browse the 14 venues, shortlist by region, price band, and sleeping capacity, then send an enquiry to the venues that fit.
+Browse the venues, shortlist by region, price band, and sleeping capacity, then send an enquiry to the ones that fit.
 Each venue page carries the published price, the booking model, and the contact route.
 We verify these properties and keep their details current.
 For a sense of the wider budget before you enquire, read how much a wedding in France costs, then start from the venue directory.

 Why we lead with the published price

 A page about affordable wedding venues is only useful if the prices are real and visible.
-Every venue here publishes a starting figure we verify against the live data, from EUR2,300 to EUR12,000, so a couple can compare like for like before sending a single enquiry.
+Every venue here publishes a starting figure we verify against the live data, so a couple can compare like for like before sending a single enquiry.
 The booking model sits next to each price, because a dry hire and an all-inclusive at the same number are not the same purchase.
 Read the model with the price, and the comparison holds.

-Shortlist the 14 venues by region, price, and sleeping capacity
+Shortlist the venues by region, price, and sleeping capacity

 Browse the venue directory